 I’ve been hanging around gamers since high school.
-I was exposed to D&D several times and as well as a very bastardized version of Traveller that was played by some friends on the bus on the way to marching band competitions.
+I was exposed to D&D several times as well as a somewhat bastardized version of Traveller on the bus we took to marching band competitions.
 I kept running into more and more people who were into LARPs (which sound really fun, although I haven’t tried one yet) and other RPGs.
-Still, I never seemed to meet any other females who played, and got the definite impression that gaming was a boys’ club.
+Still, I never seemed to meet any other women who played and got the definite impression that gaming was a boys’ club.
 I was curious, but not quite enough to try getting past the implied “No Gurls Alowed” sign on the clubhouse.
-Besides, everybody else seems to get into gaming as a teenager—I'm a little old to start now, right?
+Besides, everybody else seems to get into gaming as a teenager—I was a little old to start, right?

-But then an acquaintance from the music committee at church introduced me to an old friend of hers, Sam—a wonderfully intelligent, funny, romantic, handsome game designer (okay, can you tell I'm in love with the guy?).
-(Thank you Gwen!)
-They played Werewolf on weekends at Gwen's place, and I was invited to join.
-Gwen and the rest of the group were very patient with me as a newbie.
+Back in 1998, though, an acquaintance from the music committee in our UU congregation introduced me to an old friend of hers, Sam, who was a game designer and a wonderful gamemaster.
+They played Werewolf on weekends at the acquaintance’s place and I was invited to join.
+Everyone in the group was very patient with me as a newbie.
 Yes, all of them had been playing since their teen years—but apparently they’re always willing to welcome new gamers to the fold, no matter how old or young (we had a 10-year-old playing with us and holding his own).

-To be honest, I didn’t find the whole idea of playing a werewolf very appealing—and that came out in my character, who was experiencing a fair amount of angst about it herself.
-I quickly found, though, that it can be very fun to lose yourself in a character who can be very different from yourself, or very much like yourself but doing things you’d never dare doing in your mundane life!
+As much as I wanted to try playing an RPG, I didn’t find the whole idea of playing a werewolf very appealing.
+That came out in my character, who was experiencing a fair amount of angst about it herself.
+I quickly found, though, that it can be very fun to lose yourself in a character who can be very different from yourself, or very much like yourself but doing things you’d never dare do in your mundane life!
 And you can learn quite a lot about people pretty quickly by gaming with them—more so than in most social situations I encounter, anyway.
-And it's a good thing I was interested in gaming already—it isn't something you can fake well—because I don't think I could really get along with my partner that well if I couldn't share an interest that is so important to him (obviously others have found this a problem).

-For a variety of reasons the Werewolf game ended more quickly than normal.
+For a variety of reasons, the Werewolf game ended more quickly than normal.
 We moved on to playing a variation on another White Wolf game, Mage, that Sam changed a fair amount (we played in the “World of Mostly Dimness” rather than the World of Darkness™).
-He called it Threshold Mage, and I loved it.
-My character was completely different from me in almost every way—well, she was still female, but just about everything else was different.
+He called it Threshold Mage and I loved it.
+My character was completely different from me in almost every way.
 We ended up with eight players in that game, which I’m told is close to the maximum who can easily participate in a non-LARP game.
 I would have very happily continued that campaign indefinitely, but Sam started with a definite end in mind.

-Sam plays D&D with our kids (as well as whatever other kids end up here) whenever we can make time for it.
-They played the old Star Wars RPG after we all went to see Phantom Menace together (and there's a lot of excitement about the new version coming from TSR), and the girls recently started playing the Sailor Moon RPG with a friend of theirs.
-Katie has been asking when she'll be old enough to play Mage—parts of the Threshold campaign were definitely rated PG-13, but I suppose Sam could probably run a Mage game suitable for kids.
+I’m thrilled that Katie grew up gaming, as I think it’s a wonderful way to socialize.
+Sam plays D&D with our kids (as well as whatever other kids end up here) almost every weekend.
+They played the old Star Wars RPG after we all went to see Phantom Menace together and the girls played the Sailor Moon RPG with a friend of theirs.
+They also had a Vampire game going for a while.

 Gaming As a Parent

 Or actually, with your kids around.
-I didn’t realize it was an issue, since I've only gamed with kids around, never without!
-It seems some people think that you can’t game with children present, or something like that—I’ve encountered several people who said they stopped gaming when they had kids.
-Well, Sam’s kids have been around gaming throughout their lives, and Katie's been around it for the last couple of years, and we haven't had any problems.
-We do make sure we game here or at another house that’s already set up for kids, and we make sure we have things set up to keep the kids busy—videos, Playstation games, whatever (since our kids don't usually get much "screen time" videos and Playstation games are a pretty big treat for them).
-They love gaming nights because we have more junk food around than usual and don't really enforce their normal bedtimes.
-They often want to sit in and listen to the game as much as possible (they are shooed away for some parts of the game—if anything gets really nasty/dangerous for our characters, etc.).
-It was necessary for me to explain the nature of roleplaying to Katie in the beginning—otherwise, if my character got upset or hurt, she got upset because she thought I was upset.
-She understands that much better now that she's playing herself.
+I didn’t initially realize it was an issue since I had only gamed with kids around, never without!
+It seems some people think that you can’t game with children present, or something like that.
+I’ve encountered several people who said they stopped gaming when they had kids.
+Well, Sam’s kids have been around gaming throughout their lives, and Katie was around it from age 8 to adulthood.
+We didn’t ever have any problems gaming or letting the kids play.
+We did make sure we gamed in our home or at another house that’s already set up for kids, and we made sure we had things set up to keep the kids busy—videos, Playstation games, board games, Nerf guns, offer swords, etc. Our kids loved gaming nights because we had more junk food around than usual and didn’t enforce their normal bedtimes.
+They frequently wanted to sit in and listen to our game as much as possible.
+(They were shooed away for some parts of the game, such as when the plot g nasty/dangerous for our characters, etc.) It was necessary for me to explain the nature of roleplaying to Katie in the beginning—otherwise, if my character got upset or hurt, she got upset because she thought I was upset.
+She understood that much better after that she started playing, too.

-Fortunately the folks we play with do understand that occasionally kids are going to interrupt a game with requests or minor crises or just the need for some attention, and the kids understand that we're busy and keep those to a minimum while we're playing.
-Since we play with several other parents, too, we use round-robin or tribal parenting—if there’s either suspicious silence from the kids’ part of the house, or suspicious amounts of noise, whoever isn't immediately involved in the current play goes to investigate and deal with it.
+Fortunately, the folks we played with understood that occasionally kids are going to interrupt a game with requests or minor crises or just the need for some attention, and the kids understood that we were busy and kept those to a minimum while we were playing.
+Since we played with several other parents, too, we used round-robin or tribal parenting—if there’s either suspicious silence from the kids’ part of the house or suspicious amounts of noise, whoever wasn’t immediately involved in the current play went to investigate and deal with the cause.

 These are a few links I’ve bookmarked while learning more about RPGs.